phylum-dev/rust-style-guidelines/visibility.md

 Visibility modifiers are helpful to prevent modification outside of the module context and reduce the noise in APIs.
-If you're unsure about the optimal visbility, it's usually best to stick with `pub` or omitting the modifier.
+If you're unsure about the optimal visibility, it's usually best to stick with `pub` or omitting the modifier.
 You can use `pub(crate)` if you explicitly want to deny consumers from interacting with an internal API.